MicrosoftDocs/security/security-docs/adoption/adoption.md

    :::column-end:::
 :::row-end:::

-In addition to these publicly available elements, Microsoft also offers these and other workshops as expert led engagements for Microsoft Unified customers
+In addition to these publicly available elements, Microsoft also offers these and other workshops as expert led engagements for Microsoft Unified customers.

 ### Microsoft led workshops